pommicket/bootstrap/00/README.md

 (`O_TRUNC = 0x200`).
 Secondly, we are setting the third argument this time.
 It specifies the permissions our file is created with (`0o755` means user read/write/execute, group/other read/execute).
-This is not very important to the actual execution of the program, so don't worry if you don't know what it means.
+This is not very important to the actual execution of the program, so don't worry if you don't know about UNIX permissions.

 Now we can start reading from the file.
 We're going to loop back to this part of the code every time we want to read a new hexadecimal number from the input